Divorce Attorney for St. Paul & Minneapolis

 First off Minnesota is a no fault state in matters of divorce.
-This means that if you are a St. Paul resident, your spouse’s actions (i.e. adultery) can’t be used as the basis for a divorce.
+This means that if you are a St. Paul or Minneapolis resident, your spouse’s actions (i.e. adultery) can’t be used as the basis for a divorce.
 In this respect most divorces are based on ‘irreconcilable differences’ in which the marriage is utterly beyond repair.
 Note that this no fault law also extends to alimony.
 Alimony is based on several factors but fault is not taken into consideration, the main factors are related to financial aspects.

 How long do I have to live in Minnesota to get a divorce?